I arrived five minutes late to my method acting appointment. My coach seated me, and asked me how I was.

 While people running companies believe in their superiority and invincibility, investors often invest in nonsense ideas.
 Growth and user base is more important than a profitable business model.
 As a consequence, many startups simply burn money.

 History tends to repeat itself.
 Strong people create good times, good times create weak people, weak people create bad times.
-At the time of writing this article, we are in the era, where we have excellent opportunities, but most people are already weak compared to earlier generations.
+At the time of writing this article, we are in the era, where we have excellent opportunities, but many people can already be considered weaker than members of earlier generations.

 This is your opportunity